rontarrant/gtkDcoding/docs/_posts/2019-08-20-0063-cairo-vii-draw-save-images.md

 ***Warning**: These images are* not *high art and may or may not cause harm to your artistic sensibilities.
 (You’ve now been officially cautioned.)*

 In fact, because all these images are just a rectangle with text overlaid, I’m not even going to go over how they’re drawn.
-I’ll just say this one thing…
+I’ll just say this one thing...

 If you want a draw operation to be on top of another—like text overlaid on a rectangle, for instance—foreground draw operations need to be done *after* background draw operations.
 You probably sorted that out on your own, but there it is anyway.